 Many Illinois nursing home residents have died prematurely due to the negligent actions of their caregivers.
 In many incidences, the administration and nursing staff failed to follow procedures, protocols, and policies that provide a safe and sterile environment.
 This is often due to overcrowded conditions, a lack of training or minimal staffing at facilities all throughout the state.
-Rosenfeld Injury Lawyers have represented families who of lost a loved one due to negligence, abuse or mistreatment in Illinois nursing facilities like North Adams Home.
+Rosenfeld Injury Lawyers LLC have represented families who of lost a loved one due to negligence, abuse or mistreatment in Illinois nursing facilities like North Adams Home.

 North Adams Home